-"How hard is my water?".
+"How hard is my water?"
 Water hardness is determined by the amount of dissolved minerals, primarily calcium and magnesium within the treated water.
 Hard water can reduce the effectiveness of soaps and detergents, leave behind scale and residues on showerheads and faucets, or films on dishes, but can also be of benefit to staying healthy.
 The National Research Council (National Academy of Sciences) reports that hard drinking water can contribute a small amount towards calcium and magnesium human dietary needs.
 There is no EPA standard for water hardness.
 Water treated by Newport News Waterworks is considered moderately hard at 4-6 grains, which is equal to 61-120 mg/L as calcium carbonate (CaCO3).
-In 2022 the average was 61 mg/L with a range of 58-64.
+In 2023 the average was 56 mg/L with a range of 43-70.

 "Is there fluoride in my water?"
 YES, fluoride is added to the drinking water system by Newport News Waterworks to help prevent tooth decay.
 According to the Centers for Disease Control, fluorine in water helps keeps teeth strong, reducing cavities and tooth decay by about 25% in children and adults.
 Many research studies have proven the safety and benefits of fluoride and people in the United States have been benefitting from drinking water with fluoride for over 60 years.
 Community water fluoridation is recommended by nearly all public health, medical, and dental organizations, including: the American Dental Association, American Academy of Pediatrics, US Public Health Service, and World Health Organization.
 Newport News Waterworks adheres to drinking water regulations set by the EPA and guidance provided by the Virginia Department of Health (VDH).
 VDH has adopted the recommendation of 0.7 mg/L, set by the United States Department of Health and Human Services, as the optimum level of fluoride concentration in drinking water.
 Newport News Waterworks routinely monitors fluoride.
-In 2022, the range was 0.59-0.75 mg/L, with a maximum of 0.75 mg/L.
+In 2023, the range was 0.74-0.79 mg/L, with a maximum of 0.79 mg/L.

 "Is there sodium in my water?"
 The EPA has not set a standard for sodium in drinking water.
 Sodium levels are typically low in finished water and unlikely to be a significant contribution to adverse health effects.
-The average level of sodium in the Newport News Waterworks' treated water in 2022 was 26.6 mg/L, and the range was 16.5-36.8.
+The average level of sodium found in our treated water in 2023 was 12.2 mg/L and the range was 11.8 - 12.7.
+Should you have any health concerns, please contact your health care provider.